robsiegwart/pyBOM/README.md

 | 3        | Brack1       | 1       |
 | 4        | Subassem1    | 1       |

-When parsing throught the BOM files, the program first looks in the *Parts.xlsx* file treating it as a part, and if there is no match then it looks in the list of files assuming it is a sub-assembly.
+When parsing through the BOM files, the program first looks in the *Parts.xlsx* file treating it as a part, and if there is no match then it looks in the list of files assuming it is a sub-assembly.
 If there is no match in either it prints a message to the console and and skips to the next part.

 *Subassem1.xlsx* also references parts from the parts list: